We are in the middle of a cardiovascular crisis.

 In this Terry Talks Nutrition®, I’m going to discuss mesoglycan as an excellent source of building blocks called glycosaminoglycans, or GAGs—vital and necessary components that build the walls of our blood vessels and arteries.

-Mesoglycan has been shown to prevent or slow atherosclerosis (hardening of the arteries) as well as to treat other diseases of the veins and arteries, including chronic venous insufficiency and diabetic retinopathy.
+Mesoglycan has been shown to prevent or slow atherosclerosis as well as to treat other diseases of the veins and arteries, including chronic venous insufficiency and diabetic retinopathy.
 Mesoglycan has more than one mechanism of action: it works on the actual formation of blood vessel walls, helping them to be strong, yet flexible, plus it helps keep blood moving through our arteries and blood vessels.
 This amazing compound provides a world of benefits for the entire circulatory system.

 Strengthens Arteries, Prevents Abnormal Clotting, Promotes Blood Flow